 We’ve discussed the Top 8 Allergens which account for 90% of all food allergies.
-These allergens are the main offenders but there are certain food allergies that are unique to certain regions of the world.
+These allergens are the main offenders in the US, but there are certain food allergies that are unique to certain regions of the world.
 EuroPrevall was a global research project funded by the European Union that looked at food allergy prevalence and patterns among various countries around the world.
-EuroPrevall revealed that there are major differences in the types of food allergies that are seen in different countries.
+EuroPrevall revealed that there are major differences in the common food allergies that are seen in different countries.

-The main theory behind these differences is that people are most likely to develop a food allergy to the foods that are most commonly eaten.
-Milk and eggs are common foods worldwide so it’s not surprising that these are two of the most universally frequent food allergies (mostly in children).
+The main theory behind these differences is that people seem most likely to develop a food allergy to the foods that are most commonly eaten in their region.
+Milk and eggs are common foods worldwide, so it’s not surprising that these are two of the most universally frequent food allergies (mostly in children).